Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): Enhance the part list export in HTML with some javascript for making the image optionnal.
 - MISSING FEATURE (Alban): Enhance the part list export in HTML to export the group set only one time.
 - MISSING FEATURE (Alban): Support mouse wheel in the library and layer panels.
-- MISSING FEATURE (Alban): Autosave.
+- MISSING FEATURE #6 (Alban): Autosave.
-- MISSING FEATURE (Alban): Split the toolbar in two (one for file, one for edition) + add a new toolbar for navigation
+- MISSING FEATURE #7 (Alban): Split the toolbar in two (one for file, one for edition) + add a new toolbar for navigation
-- MISSING FEATURE (Patrick): Add an optionnal part outline to see more clearly the different parts when exporting the image
+- MISSING FEATURE #8 (Patrick): Add an optionnal part outline to see more clearly the different parts when exporting the image
-- MISSING FEATURE (Loys): Support Multi-Document or allow copy paste between instance (or after a load) -> use clipboard for that
+- MISSING FEATURE #9 and #45 (Loys): Support Multi-Document or allow copy paste between instance (or after a load) -> use clipboard for that
-- MISSING FEATURE (Alban): Compatibility with TrackDraw?
+- MISSING FEATURE #10 (Alban): Compatibility with TrackDraw?
-- MISSING FEATURE (FreeBee): Mirroring selected (just like rotating) -> almost impossible to do
+- MISSING FEATURE #11 (FreeBee): Mirroring selected (just like rotating) -> almost impossible to do
 - MISSING FEATURE (Alban): The selection should be an undoable action
 - MISSING FEATURE (Alban): Add a hourglass cursor when loading the images of one panel for the part library (mainly for Mono which is slow)
 - [target 1.8] BUG (Alban): The current selected tab of the Part Lib should be saved when exiting the application.
-When launching it is not always visible (need to scroll).
+When launching it is not always visible (need to scroll) under win7.
 - [target 1.8] BUG (Alban): For some mice, the middle button doesn't work all the time.
-- [target 1.8] REFACTORING (Alban): Check where I could have used the directive "where" (remove code duplication)
+- [target 1.8] #18 REFACTORING (Alban): Check where I could have used the directive "where" (remove code duplication)
+- [target 1.8] REFACTORING (Alban): Replace all the type test using a string with the is keyword
 - BUG (Alban): The drag and drop of file is not working under Mono 2.10
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
-- BUG (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.
+- BUG #16 (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.

 Bug fixed in 1.8.0.0:
 - NEW FEATURE (Alban): Add a filter combobox in the bottom of the library